Inspired by true events.

-The story follows the life of twelve-year-old Congolese boy, Joseph Muamba, who just wants to die after he is sold to a wealthy American family.
-Eventually, he grows to love the family and lives the life of the all-American boy.
+Eventually, he comes to love the family and lives the life of the all-American boy.
 However, he cannot rid himself of a nagging feeling that he has a greater calling in life.

-Fourteen years later he competes at the Beijing Olympics for the Democratic Republic of the Congo and wins his birth country’s first ever medal – gold in the decathlon.
-However, the nagging feeling persists, not satisfied by Olympic gold.
+Fourteen years later he competes at the Beijing Olympics for the Democratic Republic of the Congo and wins his birth country’s first-ever medal – gold in the decathlon.
+However, the nagging feeling persists, not satisfied with Olympic gold.

-Finally, Joseph realizes what his calling is, but it involves risking his life, and the lives of those who he loves.
+Finally, Joseph realizes what his calling is, but it involves risking his life, and the lives of those whom he loves.